Explore this course:

 Learn the tools of the trade in our Financial Markets Trading Room, which gives real-time pricing and news feeds on shares, bonds, global indexes and interest rates.
-You will learn the principles, strategies and techniques used by the world’s biggest players.
-You’ll learn how to interpret reports.
+You'll learn the principles, strategies and techniques used by the world’s biggest players.
 We’ll show you how to use research to gain insight, evaluate ideas and make decisions.
-You will learn how to interpret accounting reports and the key skills essential for financial competence.
+You'll learn how to interpret accounting reports and the key skills essential for financial competence.

 Whatever career you choose to pursue, these skills will equip you for the future; entrepreneurs need financial insight to evaluate opportunities effectively and deal with banks and for a successful career in either an SME or multi-national, you will need to ground your decisions within a sound financial framework.

-The techniques you acquire on our MSc Finance and Accounting programme will give you a set of practical skills, as well as the academic know-how.
+The techniques you acquire on our MSc Finance and Accounting course will give you a set of practical skills, as well as the academic know-how.

 - Quantitative Methods for Finance and Accounting

 This module provides an understanding of the main mathematical, statistical and econometric techniques that underpin Finance and Accounting research and their application in practice.
 Students will develop numerical and problem solving skills, including the ability to use standard econometrics computing packages, e.g. STATA or EVIEWS.15 credits